brimdata/zync/design.md

 > required are small and easy.

-We will demonstrate the ideas here with some example ZSON files that can be run by hand with `zapi` and a Zed lake to emulate how this would all work.
+We will demonstrate the ideas here with some example ZSON files that can be run by hand with `zed` and a Zed lake to emulate how this would all work.

 We envision a sync command that syncs from a "raw" pool to a "staging" pool, e.g.,